Chinese Porcelain

 (Kangxi period)

 Up to the Ming dynasty (1368-1644) China's porcelain production was actually mainly export driven.
 However, during the Ming dynasty porcelain was also increasingly made for domestic use.
+Before blue and white porcelain emerged, celadon wares were one of the major ceramic categories exported.

 The porcelain used in China itself up to the Yuan dynasty was usually either plain, without decoration, or it was celadon, monochrome, or otherwise decorated in drab colors.
 Some of it had decorations that were scratched, carved or impressed in the clay, which would then appear with a darker shade of the same color in the fired glaze.